Azure/azure-sdk/docs/cpp/design.md

 ### Structs and Classes

-{% include requirement/MUST id="cpp-design-naming-classname" %} name class types with all-lowercase.
+{% include requirement/MUST id="cpp-design-naming-classname" %} name class types with PascalCase.
 If part of the public API, place them in your SDK's namespace.
-If not, place the API in a "_details" namespace.
+If not, place the API in a "Details" namespace.
 For example:

 {% highlight cpp %}
-namespace azure::group::api {
+namespace Azure::Group::Api {
-namespace _details {
+namespace Details {
 // Part of the private API
-struct hash_computation_private_details {
+struct HashComputationPrivateDetails {
     int internal_bookkeeping;
 };
-} // namespace _details
+} // namespace Details

 // Part of the public API
-struct upload_blob_request {
+struct UploadBlobRequest {
     unsigned char* data;
     size_t data_length;
 };

-// Bad - private API in public namespace. struct hash_computation_private_details {
+// Bad - private API in public namespace. struct HashComputationPrivateDetails {
     int internal_bookkeeping;
 };
-} // namespace azure::group::api
+} // namespace Azure::Group::Api
 {% endhighlight %}

-The definition of types must be placed in the `*_api.h` file for the module.

 {% include requirement/SHOULD id="cpp-design-naming-classstatic" %} declare all types that are only used within the same source file in an unnamed namespace.
 Such types may contain only the function name (no prefixes).
 For example:

 {% highlight cpp %}
 namespace {
-struct hash_computation_private_details {
+struct HashComputationPrivateDetails {
     int internal_bookkeeping;
 };
 } // unnamed namespace